 FRVT 1 to 1

 Template comparison time is measured as the amount of time taken to generate a similarity metric given two biometric templates.
 A lower template comparison time allows for comparing more templates in less time, which is immensely important when performing 1 to N searches on large collections containing millions of biometric templates.
 For more information on why this is important, please refer to this blog post.
-As of 01/12/2022, Trueface is ranked first in the world for template comparison speed.
+As of 01/12/2022, Trueface is ranked first for template comparison speed.

 FRVT 1 to N